DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 ASTM A312; ASTM A778

 609.3 Hot water.
-Hot water shall be provided to supply all of the hospital fixture,
+Hot water shall be provided to supply all of the hospital fixtures,

 kitchen, and laundry requirements.
 Special fixtures and equipment shall have hot water